alebeck/boring/README.md

 # ... more tunnels
 ```

-Currently, supported options are: `name`, `local`, `remote`, `host`, `user`, `identity`, `port`, and `mode`. `host` either describes a host which to match SSH configs to, or if no matches found, the actual hostname. `mode` can be 'local' for local or 'remote' for remote forwarding, default is 'local'.
+Currently, supported options are: `name`, `local`, `remote`, `host`, `user`, `identity`, `port`, and `mode`. `host` either describes a host which to match SSH configs to, or if no matches found, the actual hostname. `mode` can be 'local' for local, 'remote' for remote and "socks" for dynamic forwarding; default is 'local'.
 The location of the config file can be changed by setting the `BORING_CONFIG` environment variable.

 ## Installation